signaldevs/slack-orb/.circleci/README.md

 **Imported Orbs**

 Both orb-tools and a development version of your orb will be imported into the config.
-On the first run, a `dev:alpha` development tag _must_ exist on your orb, but will be handled automatically from there on.
+On the first run, a `dev:beta` development tag _must_ exist on your orb, but will be handled automatically from there on.

 **Jobs**